When is is put in English? Uses of was - were

 be (a bit) on the expensive side

-(expensive / expensive)
+(expensive / a bit expensive)

 be on cloud nine